GL0VGames/McClaneSim/README.md

 # McClane Simulator

-A text-based adventure where you get to be John McClane and saved the day in a procedurally generated world!
+A text-based adventure where you get to be John McClane and saved the day in a procedurally generated building!

 ## About

-Originally worked on by Graham Barber and Damian Kulp (and maybe others, can't remember) for CodeDay 2016 in Portland.
+Originally worked on by Graham Barber, Fauzi Kliman, and Damian Kulp for CodeDay 2016 in Portland.

 ## Dev